Henrique-Coder/echosync-project/README.md

 ### Available features (v1.1.2)
 In the list below, it shows everything that **BMD** can do with each music platform...
-- It can download a song just by its name;
+- Can download songs just by song name with or without artist name;
 - Supports downloading individual songs and playlists from [YouTube](https://www.youtube.com/);
 - Supports downloading individual songs from [YouTube Music](https://music.youtube.com/), playlists are downloaded from [YouTube](https://www.youtube.com/) if exists;
 - Supports downloading individual songs and playlists from [Resso](https://www.resso.com/).